My Degree Audit does not seem correct or up-to-date. Who should I contact?

-No. We provide each incoming first-year student with a placement based on application data and AP (and equivalent) exam scores.
-Students receive a personal e-mail with their placement.
+No. We provide each incoming first-year student with placement recommendations based on a survey and AP (or equivalent) exam scores.
+Students receive a personal e-mail with their recommended placement.
 Students can also find the placement on canvas.
 See our first-year placement page for more information.

-The new CIP code (for Classification of Instructional Programs) by the National Center for Education Statistics at the Department of Education is 45.0603 (Econometrics and Quantitative Economics) rather than the old one 45.0601 (Economics, General).
-The new classification more closely corresponds to the quantitative and analytic nature of our programs.
+The CIP code (for Classification of Instructional Programs) assigned by the National Center for Education Statistics at the Department of Education is 45.0603 (Econometrics and Quantitative Economics).

-An implication of this change is that 45.0603 has STEM designation.
-As such it allows our international students to apply for a two year OPT extension in addition to the standard 12 months of F1 student visas for all other degrees.
+The STEM designation allows our international students to apply for a two year OPT extension in addition to the standard 12 months of F1 student visas for all other degrees.